pavanagrawal123/PostgresGallery/content/feature/pivottableaverages.md

 After several pieces of data have been inputted, we can make a pivot table from it, which calculates the averages of each person's transaction:

 {{< highlight sql  >}}
 SELECT *
+FROM   crosstab(
-FROM crosstab( 'SELECT TransacID, avg(AMOUNT)
+   'SELECT TransacID, avg(AMOUNT), DAY
     FROM   DailyTransactions
-          GROUP  BY 1,2
-          ORDER  BY 1,2')
+    ORDER  BY 1,2'
-     AS final_result("TransacID" TEXT, "AMOUNT" NUMERIC, "DAY" TEXT);
+   ) AS finalresult("TransacID" text, "MON" int, "TUE" int);
 {{< / highlight >}}

 ### Code Breakdown and Explanation